ubco-W2022T2-data301/project-group-group39/README.md

 - Person 1: one sentence about you!
 - Person 2: one sentence about you!
-- Person 3: one sentence about you!
+- Person 3: My name is regan and I am majoring in computer science

 ## Images